 As is often the case in a small town, Hinckley doesn't have a public transportation system that people use for their commute.

-The education level of Hinckley citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.00% of adults 25 and older in Hinckley have a college degree.
+In terms of college education, Hinckley is nearly on par with the US average for all cities of 21.84%: 20.00% of adults 25 and older in Hinckley have a bachelor's degree or advanced degree.

 The per capita income in Hinckley in 2022 was $28,289, which is lower middle income relative to Utah and the nation.
 This equates to an annual income of $113,156 for a family of four.
 However, Hinckley contains both very wealthy and poor people as well.